Tuesday, December 17, 2024

 Szechuan Bistro

-The food court in Chinatowns Richland Center basement is always an interesting stop as different stalls always seem to come and go.
+The food court in Chinatowns Richland Center basement is always an interesting stop as different food stalls regularly come and go.
 Szechuan Bistro popped up about two years ago and it didn’t take long for some of us to figure out that it was run by the former cook of Szechuan JMC which has since closed.
 JMC was a popular stop with locals and Chinatown regulars alike but it closed randomly forcing fans to find their Sichuan peppercorn kick elsewhere.
 Enter Szechuan Bistro.
 The menu is loaded with Sichuan classics including my favorite bowl of Dan Dan Noodles in town.
 Dan Dan are one of the quintessential dishes of Sichuan cuisine and arguably one of the most popular noodle dishes in all of Asia.
 They first popped up as a street snack in Chengdu back in the 1800’s and these days they’re one of the world’s most well known noodle dishes as Sichuan cuisine has become extermely popular on a worldwide level.
 There are many iterations of dan dan noodles across the globe but the signature flavor profile should be hot, sour, salty, sweet, and smoky.
-The sauce should always include Sichuan pepper, a numbing berry from Western China used as a spice. it has a tantalizing citrus, floral, and woodsy aroma and the Dan Dan at Szechuan Bistro is loaded with it.
+The sauce should always include Sichuan pepper, a numbing berry from Western China used as a spice.
+It has a tantalizing citrus, floral, and woodsy aroma and the Dan Dan at Szechuan Bistro is loaded with it.

 Dan Dan Noodles at Szechuan Bistro